Table of Contents

 - Eat a healthy diet; see a dietician or nutritionist if you need help with this

 - Get regular exercise

 - Stay at a healthy weight

-- For more information, see The Well Project's article, Caring for Your Heart
+- For more information, see our fact sheet on Caring for Your Heart

 If you are experiencing lipodystrophy, it is especially important to take care of yourself by keeping all of your medical appointments, getting regular lab tests, and telling your health care provider about any changes in the way you feel or in your body shape.
 It is also important not to make changes to your medication regimen without your health care provider's guidance.